Responding to Racial Injustice with a Trauma-Informed Approach

 Empowerment, Voice, and Choice fosters opportunities for girls to be heard and promotes self-advocacy.
 Help girls identify and articulate issues within their community that they would be interested in getting involved and serve as agents for positive change.
 Who are the mentors available to assist girls in developing their action plans?
 How can you support or participate in those relationships?

 Cultural, Historical, and Gender Recognition acknowledges the impact of historical trauma and leverages the healing value of cultural connections.
-Seek out opportunities so girls can meet and interact with community leaders and activists who can provide a historical perspective.
+Seek opportunities so girls can meet and interact with community leaders and activists who can provide a historical perspective.
 These opportunities may be available through your local girl-serving organization.
-For example, Girls Inc. of Central Alabama is promoting activities that encourage the girls to explore the historic role that the City of Birmingham played during the civil rights movement.

-Being informed about racial trauma is a crucial step as we navigate the impact of historical oppression of Black individuals and communities.
+Being informed about racial trauma is a crucial step as we navigate the impact of historical oppression on people of color – individuals and communities.
 It requires reflection, accountability, and intentionality from us all.
 These strides also involve the possibility of mistakes.
 Missteps are likely, but we must feel comfortable to acknowledge them and accompany them with efforts towards continuous improvement.

-Below are some key considerations and challenges for non-Black individuals:
+Below are some key considerations and challenges for non-POC:

 1. Acknowledge and call out the pain caused by racist beliefs and actions

-2. Center Black voices without placing the burden on Black individuals to lead conversations about race
+2. Center voices of those most oppressed without placing the burden on them to lead conversations about race

 3. Listen to the voices of those most impacted

-4. Risk personal discomfort to engage in dialogue if you are not a member of the Black community
+4. Risk personal discomfort to engage in dialogue if you are not a person of color

 5. Convey openness to listening and deepening your understanding about others experiences and the effects, with no expectation that they take you up on it